Poetry Magazine | Guildford Poets Press

 SCOUTING FOR POETS

-(World is suddener than we fancy it - Louis Macniece, Snow) by Jeffery Wheatley, reproduced from Weyfarers 104.
+(World is suddener than we fancy it - Louis Macniece, Snow)

 In his military days, before writing Scouting for Boys, Robert Baden-Powell escaped from Matabele (now Zimbabwean) natives by running over large stones, putting only one foot on each and using a foot and eye coordination beyond local ability, which he attributed to his skill at country dancing.
 There are poems that work in this way, moving quickly from image to image, seeing the next before leaving the last so that they share associations common to each and sweep the thought chain along without a pause.